 Whole Foods for a Whole (New) You

-“Nutrition and physical activity changes are about much more than moving the number on a scale,” says Dr. Jennifer Sandy.
-She, along with NOCH dietitian Sarah Portenga, RD, are the authors of this new program.
+“Nutrition and physical activity changes are about much more than moving the number on a scale,” says Dr. Jennifer Sandy, Medical Director of non-surgical weight loss at THGHB.
 “People who eat whole foods and exercise regularly feel better.
 They are often less depressed, and have more energy.”
 And from an overall impact standpoint, you can reduce your risk for many diseases such as diabetes, high blood pressure and obesity by learning to prepare and eat wholesome foods.
 “At least 13 cancers are associated with being overweight,” observes Dr. Sandy.
 “If we learn to make different choices, we can positively impact our overall health and well-being.”

 Dr. Sandy knows that this is not easy to do.
 “I talk with people every week who want to eat better, but honestly don’t know how to prepare vegetables,” she notes.
 “They try to cut calories, but don’t know how to replace those calories with more wholesome choices, or incorporate those changes long-term.
 As a result, their resolve crumbles and they go back to old habits.”

-All services are provided by licensed or registered experts as appropriate.
-They are supervised by a physician or physician’s assistant who specializes in weight and weight-related care.
+All services are provided by licensed or registered health experts who are supervised by a physician or physician’s assistant specializing in weight and weight-related care.

 This program is focused on teaching people to fish (pardon the pun) rather than giving them a fish.
 “We want people to learn to make their own meal plans, gain some basic nutrition knowledge, and understand what kinds of foods will work best for their tastes, budget and well-being,” continues Dr. Sandy.
 “These are important skills for everyone.”

-You can also learn more about the full spectrum of NOCHS’ weight loss options by visiting www.noch.org or by calling 616.847.5489.
+You can get started by calling 616.847.5489, or visit our website to learn more about the full spectrum of weight loss options at THGHB.